Koenvh1/PedalPal/README.md

 ![vJoy configuration](vjoy-config.png)

-Exchange your IP address with your PAL, enter it, and press start.
+Exchange your IP address with your friend, enter it under "Remote machine's IP address", and press start.
+Make sure your friend does this as well.
 You should see your inputs on their screen and vice versa.

-To see their game, use Steam's screen sharing feature.
-It's the one with the lowest latency.
+To see their game, use Steam's screen sharing feature or [Parsec](https://parsec.app/).
+That reduces latency.

 ![Screenshot](screenshot.png)

 If the connection does not work, check your firewall settings.
 You may need to allow the app through your firewall.
-Worst case, port forward port 53544 over UDP.
+If it does not work, try [ZeroTier](https://www.zerotier.com/pricing/) or port forward port 53544 over UDP.

 Icon by <a href="https://www.flaticon.com/free-icons/pedal" title="pedal icons">Pedal icons created by Freepik - Flaticon</a>